-A DIRECT descendant of the leader of the suffragette movement is to deliver a talk about her book at Manchesters’ Peoples’ History Museum tomorrow evening.
+A DIRECT descendant of the leader of the suffragette movement is to deliver a talk about her book at Manchesters’ Peoples’ History Museum this evening.

-Helen Pankhurst, 53, the great-great granddaughter of Emmeline Pankhurst will talk about her book ‘Deeds Not Words’ which explores the impact of the suffragette movement on women in the past, present and future.
+Helen Pankhurst, 53, great granddaughter of Emmeline Pankhurst will talk about her book ‘Deeds Not Words’ which explores the impact of the suffragette movement on women in the past, present and future.

 Manchester-born Mrs Pankhurst and her sister Sylvia led the suffragette movement at the turn of the century which won women the right to vote in 1918.

 The talk, which will be open to everyone, comes as 100 years have passed since women, initially over the age of 30 were allowed to take part in elections in Britain.

 Jenny Mabbott of the People’s History Museum said: “We are absolutely delighted that Helen Pankhurst is joining us – to share her thoughts 100 years on from the first women gaining the right to vote.”